-Known as psychotherapy or counselling, this is one of the best ways of dealing with depression.
+Known as psychotherapy or counselling, talk therapy is one of the best ways of dealing with depression.

 Together, you and a therapist can work on developing new strategies and skills for relating better to others, coping effectively with whatever curveballs come your way, regaining a sense of control in your life, and leading a more enjoyable and satisfying life.
 Our HeadsUpGuys Therapist Directory can help connect you with a qualified therapist near you.